 Chuuk is one of four states in the Federated States of Micronesia (FSM), a group of islands in the Pacific Ocean located between the Philippines and Hawaii and south of the island of Guam, a US Territory.
+It is also one of the least visited countries in the world.
 The FSM is part of the archipelago of the Caroline Islands, a scattered group of islands that were included in a UN Trust Territory under US protection after WWII.
 Whereas many of them are still US territories and protectorates, the four states of Chuuk, Pohnpei, Yap and Kosrae that form the FSM drew a Constitution in 1979 and became an independent country in 1986.
 Palau also decided to be an independent country and used to be the world’s youngest country until South Sudan was formed in 2011.
 Their remoteness and the limited amount of travelers who visit, is the reason why I am fascinated by this part of the world.
 After having traveled through the South Pacific extensively, from the Solomon Islands to Vanuatu, Fiji, Samoa, Tonga, American Samoa, French Polynesia and The Cook Islands, I wanted to explore the North Pacific.

 The state of Chuuk is made of a 50 by 30 mile barrier reef enclosing a few sizeable islands and several other much smaller ones found outside the reef.
 This protected reef is the reason why Chuuk was chosen as the main Japanese naval base in the Pacific following WWI.
 Unless you are interested in WWII or a wreck diving aficionado, you are unlikely to have ever heard of this small nation or its wreck infested lagoon which is visited by less than 5,000 tourists a year.